What is the Role of an Expert Witness in a Personal Injury Case?

 Accident Reconstruction Specialists

 When there is a degree of speculation involving fault in the incident that caused your injuries, your lawyer may utilize an accident reconstruction specialist.
 These experts typically have backgrounds in physics and other fields that enable them to assess the science behind accidents.
-By using their own knowledge and the assistance of technology, accident reconstruction experts can establish links between actions, conditions, and fault.
+By using their own knowledge and the assistance of technology, accident reconstruction experts can establish links between actions, conditions, and faults.

 An accident reconstruction specialist is especially useful considering the chaos and confusion that usually surround accidents.
 Drivers, passengers, and witnesses may not have a clear recollection of what happened or they may provide conflicting accounts of what they experienced.
 Alternatively, as in the case of the woman killed in the College Park accident, the primary witness may be unavailable.